The Metamorphosis: Translations of the opening sentence

 What kind of bug or vermin Kafka envisaged remains a debated mystery.
 Kafka had no intention of labeling Gregor as any specific thing, but instead was trying to convey Gregor's disgust at his transformation.
 In his letter to his publisher of 25 October 1915, in which he discusses his concern about the cover illustration for the first edition, Kafka does use the term Insekt, though, saying "The insect itself is not to be drawn.
 It is not even to be seen from a distance."
 Indeed, a "conspicuous lack of naming is a characteristic of Kafka's writing, and its aim is arguably far more ingenious than to inspire readers to speculate on species classification....
 To seek to locate the animal in the encyclopedia is, in many ways, antithetical to the way Kafka's stories are constructed and incorporate ambiguity."

 Vladimir Nabokov, who was a lepidopterist as well as a writer and literary critic, concluded from details in the text that Gregor was not a cockroach, but a beetle with wings under his shell, and capable of flight.
 Nabokov left a sketch annotated "just over three feet long" on the opening page of his English teaching copy.
 In his accompanying lecture notes, he discusses the type of insect Gregor has been transformed into.
 Noting that the cleaning lady addressed Gregor as "dung beetle" (Mistkäfer), e.g., "Come here for a bit, old dung beetle!" or "Hey, look at the old dung beetle!", Nabokov remarks that this was just her friendly way of addressing him, and that Gregor "is not, technically, a dung beetle.
 He is merely a big beetle."

 Translations of other passages

-Paul Reitter, a professor of German Languages and Literature, compares three translations of a passage early in the novella, after Gregor awakes and wonders why he didn't hear his alarm clock: the Muirs', Susan Bernofsky's, and Mark Harman's.
+Paul Reitter, a professor of German Languages and Literature, compares three translations of a passage early in the novella, after Gregor awakes and wonders why he did not hear his alarm clock: the Muirs', Susan Bernofsky's, and Mark Harman's.